mParticle/mparticle-android-sample-apps/core-sdk-samples/higgs-shop-sample-app/README.md

 This will not only show your data as it enters mParticle, but also as your data is forwarded to our various partner services and integrations (if enabled).

+### Integrating kits and core SDK locally in the sample app

+For information on how to integrate a kit or the core SDK for local configurations refer to [ONBOARDING.md](./ONBOARDING.md)

 ## Development Notes

 This project is built in Kotlin and follows MVVM design patterns and uses Retrofit (networking), Room (ORM/database), and Glide (image loading)